mellowtechie/wond696-dante/README.md

 ### Login to VPS and create a new user with sudo ability.

 Once you recieve the email with the default login connect to your VPS over ssh.
-I'm on a mac using the terminal so its "ssh ubuntu@ip" but you can use any ssh client like Putty.
+I'm on a mac using the terminal so its `ssh ubuntu@ip` but you can use any ssh client like Putty.

 Create a user, my example is newuser but make sure you use something you'll remember that's uncommon.
 ```